Your cookie preferences

 The device diverged from conventional mobile phone designs by eliminating the majority of physical hardware buttons and opting for a user-friendly touch interface that relied on finger gestures.
 It featured a minimal set of physical buttons and a touch screen.

-Compare new mobile phone deals
+Compare new mobile phones

 image of a basic nokia phone